lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 First, let's imagine that there was an issue with your consent video and you needed to confirm that it was ok to use data from the session.

 In one browser tab, open up the consent manager view for the "Apples to Oranges" study, and find your consent video.
 Scroll down to the information about the session.
 You should see a "Participant information" section, separate from "Child information."
-Copy the ID for the participant.
+Copy the (hashed) ID for the participant.

 .. image:: _static/img/tutorial/participant_id.png
     :alt: Participant ID